-- (1) The acquisition chain of command, including the Program Manager, and the DASD(T&E) and their designated representatives will have full and prompt access to all ongoing developmental testing, and all developmental test records and reports, including but not limited to: data from all tests, system logs, execution logs, test director notes, certifications, and user/operator assessments and surveys.
-This applies to all government accessible data including: classified, unclassified, and competition sensitive or proprietary data.
-Data may be preliminary and will be identified as such. - (2) The Program Manager and test agencies for all programs will provide the Defense Technical Information Center (DTIC) with all reports and the supporting data for the test events in those reports.
-Paragraphs 10.c.(5) through 10.c.(7) in Enclosure 5 of this instruction include a more detailed discussion. - (3) The DoD Components will collect and retain data from developmental test and evaluation, integrated testing, and operational test and evaluation on the reliability and maintainability of Acquisition Category I and II programs. - (4) Tables 5 and 6 in Enclosure 1 identify reporting and notification requirements associated with the conduct of DT&E. The conditions for the reporting/notification will be when a Lead DT&E Organization conducts any DT&E activities for the program.
+(1) The DASD(DT&E) and the acquisition chain of command (including the Program Manager) and their designated representatives will have full and prompt access to all ongoing developmental testing, and all developmental test records and reports, including but not limited to: data from all tests, system logs, execution logs, test director notes, certifications, and user/operator assessments and surveys.
+This applies to all government accessible data including classified, unclassified, and competition sensitive or proprietary data.
+Data may be preliminary and will be identified as such.

+- (2) The Program Manager and test agencies for all programs will provide the Defense Technical Information Center (DTIC) with all reports and the supporting data for the test events in those reports.
+Paragraphs 11c(5) through 11c(7) in Enclosure 5 of this instruction include a more detailed discussion. - (3) The DoD Components will collect and retain data from developmental test and evaluation, integrated testing, and operational test and evaluation on the reliability and maintainability of Acquisition Category I and II programs. - (4) Tables 2 and 6 in Enclosure 1 identify statutory and regulatory reporting and notification requirements associated with the conduct of DT&E.

-OPERATIONAL AND LIVE FIRE TEST AND EVALUATION
+OPERATIONAL AND LIVE FIRE TEST AND EVALUATION (OT&E AND LFT&E)